 TMax-400 with 510-Pyro - Stand development 20 minutes at 24c.
-Very sharp combination with plenty of shadow detail and tamed highlights.
+Plenty of shadow detail here and tamed highlights.
 This method of stand development means you can process multiple films of different ISOs in the same development tank for the same time.
 Old formula.

 The developer is designed to be extremely long lasting as stock.
 TEA, an organic solvent, is now well know as a preservative after the great work by Pat Gainer in this field.
 Unlike water, TEA does not dissolve oxygen and therefore protects the developing agents for years.
 Previously the king of longevity was Rodinal keeping for so long it turned brown like old tea but still worked well.
-PMK also keeps very well as does Pyrocat in glycol.
+PMK also keeps very well (a few years) as does Pyrocat in glycol.
 As film photographers we never know how many times we'll develop films and so keeping quality is very important: just ask anyone who's developed their precious film only to find the developer has gone bad.
 So 510-Pyro's use of TEA as a solvent and protector from oxidation is ideal, 510-Pyro will last for years.

 The developing agents used in 510-Pyro are Ascorbic acid, Pyrogallol and Phenidone.
 An unusual combination.
-I don't know of any other developer that has three developing agents.
-Of course, utilising TEA as a solvent removes the need for an anti-oxidant/preservative, so theirs no sulphite required.
-The TEA also provides the alkalinity to activate the developing agents so no accelerator is required.
+Of course, utilising TEA as a solvent removes the need for an anti-oxidant/preservative, so there's no sulphite required.
+The TEA also provides the alkalinity to activate the developing agents so no accelerator required.
 DeFehr later balanced the formula by increasing the phenidone from 0.25g in the original recipe to 0.375g in the new.